Consistent Direct Time-of-Flight Video Depth Super-Resolution: Abstract

 \section{Abstract}

 Direct time-of-flight (dToF) sensors are promising for next-generation on-device 3D sensing.
-However, to achieve the sufficient signal-to-noise-ratio (SNR) in a compact module, the dToF data has limited spatial resolution (\eg $\sim 20\times30$ for iPhone dToF), and it requires a super-resolution step before being passed to downstream tasks.
+However, limited by manufacturing capabilities in a compact module, the dToF data has a low spatial resolution (\eg $\sim 20\times30$ for iPhone dToF), and it requires a super-resolution step before being passed to downstream tasks.
 In this paper, we solve this super-resolution problem by fusing the low-resolution dToF data with the corresponding high-resolution RGB guidance.
-Unlike the conventional RGB-guided depth enhancement approaches which perform the fusion in a per-frame manner, we propose the first multi-frame fusion scheme to mitigate the spatial ambiguity resulting from the low-resolution dToF imaging.
+Unlike the conventional RGB-guided depth enhancement approaches, which perform the fusion in a per-frame manner, we propose the first multi-frame fusion scheme to mitigate the spatial ambiguity resulting from the low-resolution dToF imaging.
 In addition, dToF sensors provide unique depth histogram information for each local patch, and we incorporate this dToF-specific feature in our network design to further alleviate spatial ambiguity.
 To evaluate our models on complex dynamic indoor environments and to provide a large-scale dToF sensor dataset, we introduce DyDToF, the first synthetic RGB-dToF video dataset that features dynamic objects and a realistic dToF simulator following the physical imaging process.
 We believe the methods and dataset are beneficial to a broad community as dToF depth sensing is becoming mainstream on mobile devices.
+Our code and data are publicly available. \url{https://github.com/facebookresearch/DVSR/}